On Sensor Network Localization Using SDP Relaxation: Bounding the Connectivity Radius

 Note that the right hand side of the above equation is positive if $i < M/5$.
 Thus, we only consider grids with less than $u := \lfloor M/5\rfloor - 1$ empty squares.
 Finally, we have the lower bound given by the following expression: { }

-For different values of $n$ (viewed as the total number of sensor points), we can find values of $M$, and thus $\alpha$ (where $\alpha^2$ can be viewed as the average number of sensor points in each sub-square), such that the right hand side of Equation \eqref{eq:lowerb} is at least $0.99$.
-Figures \ref{fig:alpha} and \ref{fig:rho} show $\alpha$ and $r$ versus the number of points $n$ such that the right hand side of Equation \ref{eq:lowerb} is at least $0.99$.
+For different values of $n$ (to be taken as the total number of sensor points), we can find values of $M$, and thus $\alpha$ (where $\alpha^2$ can be viewed as the average number of sensor points in each sub-square), such that the right hand side of Equation \eqref{eq::lowerbd} is at least $0.99$.
+Figures \ref{fig::alpha} and \ref{fig::rho} show $\alpha$ and $r$ versus the number of points $n$ such that the right hand side of Equation \ref{eq::lowerbd} is at least $0.99$.

-We also depicted our connectivity bound against two other bounds in Figure \ref{bound-comparisons}.
-One can see that our and Aspnes' bounds are almost identical for any value of $n$.
-Thus, our result shows that the bound of Aspnes et al. in \cite{angluin-stably} (of $r > \frac{2\sqrt{2}\sqrt{\log{n}}}{\sqrt{n}}$ for $d=2$) is true even when $n$ is small, although it was initially proved to be an asymptotic bound when $n$ is sufficiently large.
+We also compare our connectivity bound against the bound of Angulin et al.\ \cite{angluin-stably} in Figure \ref{fig::range-bound}.
+One can see that our bound and Angluin's are almost identical for any value of $n$.
+Thus, our result shows that the bound of Angluin et al. in (of $r > \frac{2\sqrt{2}\sqrt{\log{n}}}{\sqrt{n}}$ for $d=2$) is true even when $n$ is small, although it was initially proved to be an asymptotic bound when $n$ is sufficiently large.
 Note that our bound, while not in an analytical form, is proved for any value of $n$.

-On the other hand, we recently learned of another asymptotic bound that was independently developed by Javanmard and Montanari \cite{javanmard-bound}.
-As seen from Figure \ref{bound-comparisons}, their bound is actually weaker than ours and Aspnes'.
+We recently learned of another asymptotic bound that was independently developed by Javanmard and Montanari \cite{javanmard-bound}.
+However, this bound is much weaker than ours and Angluin's.

 Our connectivity result was proved for $\mathcal{H} =[0,1]^2$, i.e., the unit square in dimension $2$.
 The result can be extended to dimension $d > 2$.
-In summary, we have \begin{theorem} Let $\mathcal{H}\in [0,1]^d$ be the unit hypercube in dimension $d$ and be partitioned into a grid of $M=b^d$ equal sub-hypercubes, say $h_1, h_2, \ldots, h_M \subset \mathcal{H}$, where $\ell=1/b$ is the edge length of each sub-hypercube.
+In summary, we have the following Theorem \ref{thm::bound}.

+\begin{theorem} Let $\mathcal{H}\in [0,1]^d$ be the unit hypercube in dimension $d$ and be partitioned into a grid of $M=b^d$ equal sub-hypercubes, say $h_1, h_2, \ldots, h_M \subset \mathcal{H}$, where $\ell=1/b$ is the edge length of each sub-hypercube.
 Let the number of sensor points in each sub-hypercube be independently and binomially generated according to ${B\left(n,\frac{1}{M} \right)}$ where $n=d\cdot M+1$, and let one of the sub-hypercubes contain $d+1$ anchors.
-Then, if the connectivity radius satisfies $r \geq 2\ell\sqrt{d}$, the probability that the sensor network is uniquely localizable is given by expression (\ref{eq:lowerb}). \end{theorem}
+Then, if the connectivity radius satisfies $r \geq 2\ell\sqrt{d}$, the probability that the sensor network is uniquely localizable is given by expression \eqref{eq::lowerbd}. \end{theorem}

 Again, the parameter $n$ of the binomial distribution can be viewed as the total number of sensor points in the region.
 We can also extend our result to another region $\mathcal{H}$ in dimension $d$ into a grid of $M$ equal sub-hypercubes in dimension $d$, say $h_1, h_2, \ldots, h_M \subset \mathcal{H}$, where each sub-hypercube $h_i$ will have a volume of $1/M$, and the length of each of its edges will be $\ell := 1/\sqrt[d]{M}$.
 For example, we can assume $M = b_1 \cdot b_2 \cdots b_d$, where $b_i \geq 3$ for $i = 1, \ldots, d$ are positive integers.